ionmamaligadev/notes/README.md

 ```
 code /home/tao/nomad
 ```
+Note: you will not see the /home/tao/nomad/postgres-data because it requires sudo access to see it

 Run in docker compose.
 Useful if you want to test your app and db fast:
 ```